 Conjunctive adverbs often begin new sentences and are often followed by a comma: “Meanwhile, the boys were upstairs sleeping.”
 “Finally, the passengers were allowed to re-board the plane.”
 In addition, conjunctive adverbs may directly follow an independent clause ending with a semicolon, as in some of the examples below.
 Note that a comma rather than a semi-colon would be incorrect in punctuating these sentences that use semicolons.
 This is because a semicolon has the power to link one independent clause with another, while a comma alone does not have that power.

 Note the examples with “accordingly” below.
-The final examples are correct because they contain the conjunction “and” after the comma following the word “storm.”
+The last two correct examples are correct because they contain the conjunction “and” after the comma following the word “storm.”
 It is that conjunction, not the comma or the conjunctive adverb, that creates the necessary grammatical link between the two clauses.

 When conjunctive adverbs follow a conjunction, they can be set off by commas–one comma before the adverb and one comma after it–as in the final correct example above with “accordingly.”
 Alternatively, the commas can be omitted as in the example that precedes this.
 When commas are inserted, they create pauses in the reading and serve to highlight the adverb.